spatie/laravel-open-telemetry/docs/advanced-usage/continuing-traces-with-other-systems.md

 weight: 2
 ---

-In open Telemetry a trace can start and stop on different systems.
+Using open telemetry, a trace can start and stop on different systems.
 The package is able to handle this.

 ## Accepting a trace from another system to your Laravel app